tjd1234/cmpt225fall2023/assignments/a5/README.md

 Vectors, arrays, linked lists, or other container data structures are *not* allowed.

-Recall that the `Wordlist` class stores a count of how many time words appear in a file.
+Recall that the `Wordlist` class stores a count of how many times words appear in a file.

 When it's done, you'll be able to write code like this: